 There are no fees for inactive account.”

 It’s really up to you – just be honest and you will be fine.
-Most of us that I’ve seen applied selects either “Overseas Savings Purpose” or “Investment/Securities Purpose” – the exact wording may differ.
+Most of us that I’ve seen applied selects either “Overseas Savings Purpose” or “Investment/Securities Purpose” – the exact wording are something like 'Other investment' > 'Placement/withdrawal of deposits of residents with/from financial institutions abroad'.